LuChengTHU/mle_score_ode/README.md

 ### Configurations for evaluation
 To generate samples and evaluate sample quality, use the  `--config.eval.enable_sampling` flag; to compute log-likelihoods, use the `--config.eval.enable_bpd` flag, and specify `--config.eval.dataset=train/test` to indicate whether to compute the likelihoods on the training or test dataset.
 Turn on `--config.eval.bound` to evaluate the variational bound for the log-likelihood.
 Enable `--config.eval.dequantizer` to use variational dequantization for likelihood computation. `--config.eval.num_repeats` configures the number of repetitions across the dataset (more can reduce the variance of the likelihoods; default to 5).

+## Pretrained checkpoints
+The pretrained checkpoints can be found in the [Released](https://github.com/LuChengTHU/mle_score_ode/releases) page.

 ## Train high-order DSM by pretrained checkpoints
 For VESDE on CIFAR-10, we use the pretrained checkpoints by first-order DSM in [score_sde checkpoints](https://drive.google.com/drive/folders/1RAG8qpOTURkrqXKwdAR1d6cU9rwoQYnH?usp=sharing).